YevhenOstrovskiy/TodoWebAPI/WebAPI/README.md

 # WebAPI
-A simple todo web api
+A simple Todo List .NET web app with REST API.
+It use N-Layer architecture, MS Sql DB with EF Core